khchu93/ComputerVision/notes/R-CNN.md

 Cons
 - Computational complexity: lots of steps, and it can be slow and resource-demanding
 - Slow inference: due to the sequential processing of region proposals
-- Not end-to-end: it involves separate modules for region proposal and classification, which can lead to suboptimal performance compared to models that optimize both tasks jointly
+- Not end-to-end/complex: it involves separate modules for region proposal and classification, which can lead to suboptimal performance compared to models that optimize both tasks jointly

 ## When to use
 - Educational purpose